Installing and Configuring the DMF Controller

 Arista Networks recommends deploying the DANZ Monitoring Fabric (DMF) in a two-node cluster for operational resilience.
 Set up the first (active) cluster node described above.
 Use the steps described here to configure a second Controller node and join it to the cluster as a standby node.

 Note: Both nodes in a cluster must be running the same version of DMF Controller software.
-The standby node will not join the cluster if it is not running the same version as the Active node.
+The standby node will not join the cluster if it is not running the same version as the active node.
 The maximum latency between active and standby Controllers should be less than 300ms.

 Powering on the hardware appliance or the VM with the pre-installed DMF software prompts the user to log in as admin for the first-time configuration.